Common Crabgrass

 Cultivation: The preference is full or partial sun, moist to slightly dry conditions, and a heavy clay-loam soil.
 This weedy grass can spread aggressively.
 Most growth occurs during the hot weather of summer because of its C4 metabolism.

-Range & Habitat: Common Crabgrass is quite common and occurs in every county of Illinois (see Distribution Map).
-It was introduced from Eurasia.
+Range & Habitat: The adventive Common Crabgrass is quite common and occurs in every county of Illinois (see Distribution Map).
+It is native to Eurasia.
 Habitats include disturbed areas of prairies, weedy meadows, edges of degraded wetlands, areas along roads and railroads, lawns and gardens, vacant lots, fields, grassy paths, and miscellaneous waste areas.
 This species prefers highly disturbed areas.

 Photographic Location: The edge of a lawn at an apartment complex in Urbana, Illinois.